Scientific Name

 These succulents like full sun.
 However, try to avoid these two things: drastic sunlight changes and summer afternoon full sun.
 Dramatic changes in lighting can stress plants out.
 Do it gradually if you are moving your Echeverias outside in the spring.
 The intense afternoon sun can cause sunburn.
 When your succulents are inside during the winter, put them near the brightest window in your house.
 They will stretch if they do not have enough sunlight.

 Echeverias are tender succulents.
-Many will tolerate several degrees below freezing, but growing them in the ground is not recommended if they are subjected to harsh conditions.
+Many will tolerate several degrees below freezing, but growing them in the ground is not recommended if subjected to harsh conditions.
 You can keep them healthy during the cold months by moving them indoors.
 Then, once the threat of frost has passed, move them back outside in the spring.

 Learn more at How to Grow and Care for Echeveria.